 Regarding “The Relationship between Scripture and Tradition,” Letham says:

 For Orthodoxy, tradition is a living, dynamic movement, the Bible existing within it and not apart from it.
 Orthodoxy also believes in biblical authority but as part of a larger whole.
 Evangelicals believe that the Bible is the ultimate authority” (p.
 2617).

 Orthodox believe that God is the ultimate authority.
 I dealt with this kind of objection to Tradition above.
 Does the Bible, a book, create anything?
-Can it inspire without God?
-Did the Bible start the Church or did the Holy Spirit?
+Can ink inspire?
+Did the Bible start the Church or did it come later?
 Did the Bible create the Prophets and Apostles or did the Prophets and Apostles write the Bible?
-God works through the Bible, certainly, but in itself, it is not a life-giving force of holiness, but merely a book.
-And since it is also an easily misunderstood book, it requires the community of those who wrote it to explain what it actually means, particularly in providing the context of the Faith itself of which the Bible is but a partial though perfect expression.
+The Bible, in itself, is not a life-giving force of holiness, but merely a book.
+It requires the community descended from those who wrote it to explain what it actually means, particularly in providing the context of the faith itself of which the Bible is but a partial though a perfect expression.

 Still within the Substantive Disagreement section, we come to “The Palamite Doctrine of the Trinity.”
 Here is what Letham has to say about the Palamite distinction between God’s essence (ousia) and energies (energeia):